stryker-mutator/stryker-net/docs/configuration.md

 | '\*\*/\*.\*'   | MyFolder/MyFactory.cs    | Yes               |
 | '!\*\*/MyFactory.cs'   | MyFolder/MyFactory.cs    | No        |

-To allow more fine grained filtering you can also specify the span of text that should be in- or excluded.
+To allow more fine-grained filtering you can also specify the span of text that should be in- or excluded.
 A span is defined by the indices of the first character and the last character.

 ```bash
 dotnet stryker -m "MyFolder/MyService.cs{10..100}"